Food hygiene ratings given to five Hastings establishments

 The following ratings have been given to three restaurants, cafes or canteens:

-• Rated 5: Liban at 13 Marine Court, Marina, St Leonards-On-Sea, East Sussex; rated on October 6

-• Rated 5: Hanushka Coffee House at 28-29 Robertson Street, Hastings, East Sussex; rated on October 4
+• Rated 5: Nazar at Restaurant And Premises, 1 Claremont, Hastings, East Sussex; rated on July 21

-• Rated 4: Kaspas Desserts Hastings at 11-12 Robertson Street, Hastings, East Sussex; rated on October 4
+• Rated 4: The Boathouse Cafe at Hastings & St Leonards Angling Assoc, Marine Parade, Hastings, East Sussex; rated on July 7

-• Rated 5: Old England at 45 London Road, St Leonards-On-Sea, East Sussex; rated on October 5
+• Rated 3: Gurkha Chef at 20 Grand Parade, St Leonards-On-Sea, East Sussex; rated on May 12

 Takeaways

+• Rated 5: Joe Joes Chicken and Ribs at 87 Bohemia Road, St Leonards-On-Sea, East Sussex; rated on June 1

-• Rated 5: Baghettos at 15a Norman Road, St Leonards-On-Sea, East Sussex; rated on October 4
+• Rated 5: Wok You Like at 96 Norman Road, St Leonards-On-Sea, East Sussex; rated on May 15